 - Use of the hang tag permit confirms you have received and will abide by the parking rules and regulations for the current academic year.

-2017 Fall parking permits are available for purchase now.
+Summer 2018 parking permits are available for purchase now for $85.
 To purchase your parking permit please bring your MU ID and your current car registration to the ID & Parking Office in Ireton Hall.

 |Each semester (Fall 2017 or Spring 2018)